Have you ever taken your shirt out of the dryer, only to find a mysterious stain staring back at you?

 Identifying Common Types of Dryer Stains

 The most common culprits are ink and grease.
 For example, an overlooked pen or lip balm stick can melt and leave an ink stain or greasy mark on your favorite shirt.
-Sometimes, it’s not just one item but everything in the load gets stained.

 The Role of Fabric Softeners in Causing Dryer Stains